Uruguayan forward strikes to help Walter Mazzarri's side regain momentum in race for immediate Champions League return next season

 The opening goal of the encounter arrived on 28 minutes.
 Pinzi ghosted into the box unmarked to put away a low cross from Fabbrini, taking advantage of some less than convincing defending from the visitors in the process.

-Udinese were much the better side in the first half, and minutes into the second period doubled their lead.
+Udinese was much the better side in the first half, and minutes into the second period doubled its lead.

-On 75 minutes they were given a lifeline following Maurizio Domizzi's reckless handball in the area, but Cavani missed the resulting spot-kick, with home custodian Samir Handanovic guessing correctly to block the shot, and maintain a two-goal advantage.
+On 75 minutes it was given a lifeline following Maurizio Domizzi's reckless handball in the area, but Cavani missed the resulting spot kick, with home custodian Samir Handanovic guessing correctly to block the shot, and maintain a two-goal advantage.

 The visitors continued to pile the pressure on and their efforts were rewarded as Cavani brought the two sides level.